Start free — track 100 items, foreverno credit card needed

 4.0×

-Times inventory sold through per year
+Times sold through per year

 Days to sell inventory